meilisearch/integration-guides/guides/cypress.md

 ![Cypress tests](../assets/gifs/cypress.gif)

 ## Requirements:

-- Node >= v12
+- Node.js >= v12
 - [The browsers](https://docs.cypress.io/guides/guides/launching-browsers) you want to tests

 ## Installation

-In a node environment, install the package.
+In a Node.js environment, install the Cypress package:

 ```bash
 yarn add cypress --dev
 ```

-or with npm
+or with npm:

 ```bash
 npm install cypress --save-dev
 ```

 If you have the following error:

 ```
 error cypress@7.4.0: The engine "node" is incompatible with this module.
 Expected version ">=12.0.0".
 Got "10.22.1"
 ```

-It means that you are probably using node version `10`.
-Please upgrade to at least `v12` as [node 10 not maintained anymore](https://endoflife.date/nodejs).
+It means that you are probably using `node` version `10`.
+Please upgrade to at least `v12` as [Node.js 10 not maintained anymore](https://endoflife.date/nodejs).

 ## Setup Cypress